Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese-born content creator Diana Nguyen

-The Arlington County, Virginia-based couple uses Hypefoodies to highlight delicious, under-the-radar restaurants in the DC, Maryland, and Virginia DMV.
-Hypefoodies currently has 86,500 Instagram followers and 80,000 TikTok followers.
+The Arlington County, Virginia-based couple uses Hypefoodies to highlight delicious, under-the-radar restaurants in the Washington, DC, Maryland, and Virginia DMV.
+Hypefoodies has 86,500 Instagram followers and 80,000 TikTok followers.

-Currently, in addition to videos sharing dining locations, CK and Diana also introduce events, travel experiences, festivals, and lifestyle content.
+Currently, in addition to videos sharing dining locations, CK and Diana also introduce events, travel experiences, festivals and lifestyle content.
 They work with brands to promote products and collaborate with local restaurants and food businesses to create honest review videos, and manage social media accounts for many restaurants in the DMV area.
-"Due to high demand, please be patient if we have delays in responding," the couple wrote on Hypefoodies to their partners.
+"Due to high demand, please be patient if we respond late," the couple wrote on Hypefoodies to their partners.

 In an interview, the couple said the journey has not always been smooth, but they have mostly found it fulfilling and enjoyable.

 Despite their influence through their content, the couple prefer not to be called “influencers,” instead calling themselves content creators.
-“We love what we do and appreciate the people who have embraced what we do,” the couple told Taste the Dram magazine.
+“We love what we do and appreciate the people who agree with what we do,” the couple told Taste the Dram magazine.

 Source link